jeremycochoy/sgb/README.md

 TODO
 ----

-At the moment, the consol do not provide any sound output.
+At the moment, the emulator do not provide any sound output.

 Next goals to archieve:
 * Emulate 100% of the 0xCB instructions